Windkracht8/RugbyRefereeWatch/README.md

 ## Apple phones and watches

-Developing and publishing Apple apps is not fee of charge.
+Developing and publishing Apple apps is not free.
 Apple charges a fee of 99 USD per year to publish and maintain an app, plus you need to own or rent a Macbook.
 To cover these costs I have started a fundraiser.
 If you are interested in getting this app on Apple devices, or just want to support me, consider donating: https://whydonate.com/fundraising/RugbyRefereeWatch